-Issue Category Ref. # Issue Name Total Cost One-Time Issue Description Revenue Reserves 11 Line Item Increase 2023-059 Vandalism Maintenance 10,000 - Due to the unfortunate trend of vandalism in local parks, an increase in this budget is required.
+Issue Category Ref. # Issue Name Total Cost One-Time e Issue Description Reserves 11 Line Item Increase 2023-059 Vandalism Maintenance 10,000 - Due to the unfortunate trend of vandalism in local parks, an increase in this budget is required.
 10,000 - 12 Service Enhancement 2023-084 River Ridge Park - Utilities 33,000 - The splash pad & park washroom facility at River Ridge Park are now operational and an increase of utilities budget is required.
 33,000 - 13 Service Enhancement 2023-092 Seasonal Parks #6 47,503 - With the addition of River Ridge Park, spray/splash pad, full season washrooms, 200 trees, trails, and playground structures, as well as the anticipated major improvements to St. Clair Shores Park, Lakeview Park, West Beach and Stoney Point Park in the immediate future, current staffing levels are/will be struggling to meet a consistent level of service for our sports fields as well as general park maintenance.
 Though the summer student positions do help alleviate some of the maintenance demand, it is our position that additional seasonal workers are required.
 Currently, any work orders over and above regularly scheduled maintenance is taking upwards of 7 days - which is less than desirable.
 These timelines will only result in further backlog until the staffing issue is addressed.
-See Appendix IV for details.
-47,503 - Division Totals 178,707 - 178,707 -
+47,503 - 14 Council Initiative 2023-111 Additional Transfer to Parks Reserve 500,000 - On January 30, 2023 Council approved the following: Add \$500,000 to the Parks reserve.
+500,000 - Division Totals 678,707 - 678,707 -